soevielofficial/tof-assets/README.md

 - Submitting a fix.
 - Becoming a maintainer.

-Pull requests are the best way to propose changes to the codebase.
+Pull requests are the best way to propose changes.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. Make sure everything correct.